wathan/jp-mining-note/docs/docs/updatingjpmn.md

         #  $ git clone https://github.com/arbyste/jp-mining-note.git
         #  $ cd jp-mining-note

+        # Since we are using the prerelease version, make sure you switch
+        # to the dev branch
+        git checkout dev
-        # grabs the latest version of the master branch
+        # grabs the latest version of the dev branch
-        # NOTE: use the `dev` branch if you want to install pre-releases, i.e.
-        #git checkout dev
         git pull --force

         # Make sure you have Anki open and Anki-Connect installed!
         # Also ensure that your python version is 3.9 or higher.
-        python3 tools/install.py
+        python3 tools/install.py --update
         ```

 {% filter indent(4) %}